 I used reclaimed fence wood that had been previously pressure washed.
 I also like to attempt to keep the edges natural if possible.

-Tip: Tape over registration marks and any subtext you don’t desire to paint.
-I personally had other plans for the subtext!
+Cover any registration marks and subtext with tape you don’t desire to paint.
+I personally had other plans for the subtext!.

-A dry brush is the key to sharp letters.
+A dry brush is the key to achieving sharp stenciled images.

 .